Skip to contentBack to top of page

 Project highlights

-We're working on improving weather forecasting to help predict business impact.
+We've improved weather forecasting to help predict business impact.

 Ofwat project funding